0xAX/asm/content/asm_2.md

 | 0x0000000000000002 | 0xAB |
 | 0x0000000000000003 | 0xFF |

-### System call
+### System calls

-A [system calls](https://en.wikipedia.org/wiki/System_call) - is a set of APIs provided by an operating system.
-A user level program can use this API to achieve different functionality that an operating system kernel can provide.
-As it was mention in the previous [chapter](https://github.com/0xAX/asm/blob/master/content/asm_1.md), you can find all the system calls of the Linux kernel for the `x86_64` architecture [here](https://github.com/torvalds/linux/blob/master/arch/x86/entry/syscalls/syscall_64.tbl).
+A [system call](https://en.wikipedia.org/wiki/System_call) is a set of APIs provided by an operating system.
+A user-level program can use these APIs to achieve different functionalities that an operating system kernel provides.
+As mentioned in the previous [chapter](https://github.com/0xAX/asm/blob/master/content/asm_1.md#cpu-registers-and-system-calls), you can find all the system calls of the Linux kernel for the `x86_64` architecture [here](https://github.com/torvalds/linux/blob/master/arch/x86/entry/syscalls/syscall_64.tbl).

-There are two ways to execute a system call.
-We can call a library function like [printf](https://man7.org/linux/man-pages/man3/fprintf.3.html) for example which in its order will use OS level API or we can call a system call directly using the `syscall` instruction.
-In order execute a system call directly, we need to prepare the parameters of this function.
-As we have seen in the previous part, some general purpose registers were used for this goal.
-How the system calls and functions are called and how their parameters are passed is called - `calling conventions`.
-For the Linux `x86_64`, the calling conventions are specified in the [System V Application Binary Interface](https://en.wikipedia.org/wiki/Application_binary_interface) document.
+There are two ways to execute a system call:

+- Using a library function like [printf](https://man7.org/linux/man-pages/man3/fprintf.3.html), which internally calls the OS-level API
+- Making a system call directly using the `syscall` instruction

+To call a system call directly, we must prepare the parameters of this function.
+As we saw in the previous blog post, some general purpose registers were used for that.
+The rules that define how the system calls and functions are called and how their parameters are passed are called **calling conventions**.
+For the Linux `x86_64`, the calling conventions are specified in the [System V Application Binary Interface](https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf) PDF document.

-Let's take a closer look how arguments are passed to a system call if we are going to trigger one using `syscall` instruction.
+Let's take a closer look at how arguments are passed to a system call if we trigger a system call using the `syscall` instruction.

 The first six parameters are passed in the following general purpose registers: